Here’s a look at Hurricane Sandy, which was also called “Superstorm Sandy.”

 - Hoboken Hudson River ferry service restarts at 7 a.m. from New Jersey to the World Financial Center.

 - Storm-related outages are down to just over 6.3 million.

-- President Obama and New Jersey Governor Chris Christie tour the storm-damaged area near Atlantic City.
+- Obama and Christie tour the storm-damaged area near Atlantic City.

 - New York’s Bellevue Hospital, one of the nation’s largest hospitals, begins evacuating the more than 725 patients after an investigation reveals that the damage sustained is extensive.

 - 4.8 million customers remain without power in 15 states and the District of Columbia.

 - Manhattan public schools remain closed.